tfoerst3r/particle_conversion/README.md

 <!--===============-->
 # About the Project

 The project simulates different model approaches for the conversion process of porous carbonaceous particle.
 The conversion process depends on a variety of property and conditions, like overall pressure.
+Be aware that this model only solve the conversion process depending on the input. **No additional equations are solved.** This includes energy or motion/diffusion specific processes.

 <!--===============-->